khizerhs/MobileSecurityWatch/README.md

 MobileSecurityWatch
 ===================

-Android Application
-This android application is useful to the user a personal security application.
+This android application is useful to the user as a personal security application.
 It has the
 1)Ability to SMS the current users location on the click of a button.
 2) facility of touch assisted commands to handle panic situations (Sounds an alarm when clicked on a button)